 Backend Software Developer Salary in Western Europe

-Backend developers in Western Europe may charge just as much as developers in the United States because of their close relationship with the US, the standard of living, tax, and bonuses that may be attached to hiring a developer.
+Backend developers in Western Europe may charge just as much as to hire frontend developer in the United States because of their close relationship with the US, the standard of living, tax, and bonuses that may be attached to hiring a developer.
 Outsourcing to a single developer rather than a team may cost less, depending on the task.
 However, building a website from scratch and integrating backend functionality will cost a lot more.

 A UK backend developer earns between $65,000 and $85,000, while a developer from the Netherlands earns around $70,000 per annum.
 Developers in France may earn around $65,000, depending on a host of factors, including the location of the client and language barriers.

 The back-end developer’s average salary depends on various factors, from expertise to role, tech stack, standard of living, language, location, and experience.
 Understanding these factors will help you streamline your talent pool, so that expertise and budget can align.